Skip to Main Content

 Baker Donelson's Academic Medical Centers (AMCs) and Teaching Hospitals practice brings together an interdisciplinary team of lawyers to help organizations navigate the complexities of health care delivery, educational training, and clinical research.
 Housed within one of the leading health law practices in the country, our AMC practice offers a full range of services including:

-Baker Donelson advises hospitals, academic medical centers, health systems, medical schools and dental schools on Medicare GME payment rules and regulations.
-Our team counsels hospitals starting new teaching programs, including how to navigate the rules for establishing their GME caps and per resident amounts (PRAs).
-We advise hospitals on the rules governing the transfer of temporary GME cap slots for displaced residents and the application for Section 5506 redistributions from closed hospitals.
+Baker Donelson advises hospitals, academic medical centers, health systems, medical schools, and dental schools on Medicare GME payment rules and regulations.
+Our team counsels hospitals and affiliates starting new teaching programs, including how to navigate the rules for establishing their GME caps and per resident amounts (PRAs).
+We advise hospitals on the rules governing the transfer of temporary GME cap slots for displaced residents and applying for GME cap slots pursuant to Section 5506 of the ACA, Section 126 of the CAA, 2021, and Section 4122 of the CAA, 2023.

-Additional areas of GME experience include the Medicare rules governing the application of the three-year rolling average and intern and resident-to-bed (IRB) ratio, the community support and redistribution principle, and the regulatory requirements pertaining to nursing and allied health programs, and rural training tracks programs.
-We regularly represent providers in appeals involving GME, IME, and nursing and allied health payment issues before the Provider Reimbursement Review Board (PRRB) and in the federal courts.
+We also regularly represent providers in appeals involving GME, IME, and nursing and allied health payment issues before the Provider Reimbursement Review Board (PRRB) and in federal courts.

 • Represented a large medical school in the restructuring of its affiliation agreements with various teaching hospitals.